Welcome to Year 10

 Success at GCSE and Work Experience

-In October we hold a ‘ Success at GCSE Evening’ and Work Experience evening giving parents and students an insight into what will be expected of them in Years 10 and 11.
+In the autumn we hold a ‘ Success at GCSE Evening’ and Work Experience evening giving parents and students an insight into what will be expected of them in Years 10 and 11.

 Another major part of Year 10 is Work Experience, which takes place in June.
-Mrs Knowles, the School Careers Lead, is responsible for helping students with placements and liaising with employers to ensure that this is a rich and rewarding experience for all parties involved.
+Mrs Haines, the School Careers Lead, is responsible for helping students with placements and liaising with employers to ensure that this is a rich and rewarding experience for all parties involved.

 From Monday to Thursday we offer an extended day, until 8.00pm.
 This is to accommodate the needs of busy parents who may, due to work commitments etc, not always be on hand at the end of the normal school day.
 It also proves beneficial to students who, working towards GCSEs, benefit from the more structured supervised homework, with staff on hand to assists with queries, that is offered by the Boarding Department.